1010101012101/log.txt/scribbles.md

 I also tried to understand it well enough to be able to not only persuade my co-developer colleague/teammate to use the tool, but to also teach it to him in as simplified an approach as I could muscle up.

 This is why I have become fond of telling people to stop learning for learning, but for usage.
 Are you thinking of learning a new programming language?
 If yes, then why not a take a moment and ask yourself a few questions.
-What would you do with this new skill?
+What would you do with this new skill if acquired?
 How does this new learning improve your work, life or activities.
 If you are unable to find answers to these wuestions, then you proobably wouldn't enjoy the learning experience and you most likely wouldn't keep your interest alive for long.

 ================#####=================